ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Message Properties can be set on Preconnections and Connections
 - The effect of Selection Properties can be queried on Connections and Messages

-Note that Configuring Connection Properties and Message Properties on Preconnections is preferred over setting them later.
+Note that configuring Connection Properties and Message Properties on Preconnections is preferred over setting them later.
 Early specification of Connection Properties allows their use as additional input to the selection process.
 Protocol Specific Properties, that enable configuration of Specialized